-“While the declines are promising, taxpayers should remain aware that tax refund identity theft is still possible, even as the IRS plans to roll out additional safeguards for the 2018 tax filing season,” said Trevor Buxton, certified fraud examiner and fraud awareness manager at PNC Bank.
+“While the declines are promising, taxpayers should remain aware that tax refund identity theft is still possible, even as the IRS plans to roll out additional safeguards for tax filing season,” said Trevor Buxton, certified fraud examiner and fraud awareness manager at PNC Bank.

 The most important point every taxpayer needs to remember is that the IRS will first contact you in writing through the United States Postal Service (USPS) – not by telephone, email, or other electronic means.

 Learn the Warning Signs

 Common warning signs that you may be a victim of tax refund identity theft, include:

 - Rejected return: If an identity thief files a fake tax return for a refund, any additional returns filed using the same Social Security number will be rejected.
 If the IRS or tax preparer notifies you that your return has been rejected due to a previously-filed return under the same Social Security number, you may be a victim.
 Consider using the IRS online tool, “Where’s My Refund?” to monitor your account and check your tax return’s status.